Nuu-Chah-Nulth teens named to Team BC for North American Indigenous Games

 The North American Indigenous Games (NAIG) will be taking place in July, held in host city Halifax, and this year two teens from the Nuu-Chah-Nulth area will be taking part.

 Jamie-Leigh Lucas and Hayleigh Watts of Port Alberni have been selected for 16U Team BC Softball roster, following tryouts across the province.
-A third Nuu-chah-nulth teen, Brynn Hawes, of Ladysmith, was also selected but has since had to decline.

 The NAIG has a storied history that can be traced back as far as 1971, when the first Native Summer Games was held in Alberta.
 The NAIG as we know it now was first held in 1990.